xhelenfu/CNN_Segmentation_Histology/README.md

 In `train.py`, ensure the variables in the list from `batch_size` to `keep_rate` are correct.

+If `restore` is set to `True`, a previous model will first be loaded and training will resume.
+Change the path of the model being restored under the function `train_network` in `network.py`.

 To train the model, run `train.py`

 A model is saved every epoch in the `./model` folder, TensorBoard logs are saved under `./logs`.
 One prediction is saved per epoch under `./predictions training`.